-Speaking of wine merchants, the property passed into the hands of Belgian merchants called De Wilde, and, from 1960, Philippe Capbern-Gasqueton, who also owned another Château in the region, Calon-Segur.
-As with other Bordeaux estates, the global depression and Second World War in the 20th century hit the properties fortunes hard and he found it in poor condition.
+Speaking of wine merchants, the property passed into the hands of Belgian merchants called De Wilde.
+From 1960, Philippe Capbern-Gasqueton, who also owned another Château in the region, Calon-Segur.
+As with other Bordeaux estates, the global depression and Second World War in the 20th century hit the properties fortunes hard, and he found it in poor condition.
 Gasqueton re-energized the vineyards and produced some great wines during his ownership.
 However, the major turnaround for the Château came in 1997 when Eric Albada Jelgersma, already the new owner of another estate, brought the property and vowed to make it a leading light in the region.
 He soon got to work, building a new wine-making center in 1999 and virtually rebuilding the run-down chateau, as well as adding a new pool and orangery.
 Perfect for those long summer days!

 This Château has not always had a fantastic reputation for its wines, largely attributable to the difficulties of the Second World War and subsequent neglect.
-However, there is no doubt that, since Albada took over the property, its wines have gained enormous prestige.
+However, since Albada took over the property, there is no doubt that its wines have gained enormous prestige.
 Expect sweet, blackcurrant aromas and understated elegance.
-On our VIP tours, you can taste the fine wines of Château du Tertre on a private collector’s tour, and enjoy lunch in their delightful orangery.
+On our VIP tours, you can taste the fine wines of Château du Tertre on a private collector’s tour and enjoy lunch in their delightful orangery.

 Château du Tertre (Grand Vin)